rownakabdullahomi/TypeScript_Assignment_01_L2B5/README.md

 ---

-## 🆚 Interface vs Type — What's the Difference?
+## 🆚 Interfaces vs Types in TypeScript

 Both define object shapes but have important differences: